tcmorris/tcmorris.github.io/_posts/2018-02-01-joining-beerbods.md

 permalink: /blog/joining-beerbods/
 ---

-As of 12th Feb, I will be the newest member of the beer subscription company, [BeerBods](https://beerbods.co.uk/) and will be taking up the role of CTO.
+As of 12th Feb, I will be the newest member of the beer subscription company, [BeerBods](https://beerbods.co.uk/) and will be taking up the role of CTO / Head Geek.

 That sounds great, but what does it mean I hear you ask?
-Well, I'll be looking at their current website offering, managing the infrastructure, building out new functionality and looking at ways to introduce tech in all aspects of the business.
-The focus will be how can BeerBods become better at what they do, and how to grow as a company.
+Well, I'll be looking at their current website offering, giving it a refresh and building out new functionality.
+In terms of infrastructure and integrations, I'll be looking at ways to introduce tech in all aspects of the business.
+The focus will be on how BeerBods can become better, and how to grow as a company.
 There are a number of projects on the horizon and lots of great ideas, it'll be my task to understand and evaluate how these can come to fruition and be integrated from a tech point of view.

 It's probably worth rewinding for a second, to mention a little more about BeerBods and how they got started.
 Back in 2011, Matt started having beer tastings in his shed.
 A year later and an idea about drinking better beer using the web as a platform formed.
 A simple website to launch and [#beerbods](https://twitter.com/search?q=beerbods) was born on Twitter, every Thursday at 9pm you can enjoy a beer (each individual has the same beer) and talk about it online.
 Shortly after, it managed to become a fully fledged business and the orders were coming in.
 The social element and the stories behind what you are drinking is a core aspect of the business.